 Political structure and administration of municipalities in the United States.
-Emphasis on problems posed by suburbanization, global and regional shifts in business, economic dislocation, housing and race relations.
+Emphasis on problems posed by suburbanization, global and regional shifts in business, economic dislocation, housing, race relations, and policing.

 POL-340 Modern Democracy and its Critics

 The course examines the fundamental assumptions underlying modern democratic theories and the main theoretical attacks launched against them.
 Among the contending theories to be discussed are right and left-wing anarchism, the old and the new left, fascism, intellectual elitism, and techno-conservatism.